 Who We Are

-The Ohio Osteopathic Association (OOA) is a divisional (state) society of the American Osteopathic Association.
-The OOA advocates for approximately 4,619 osteopathic physicians in the state of Ohio, 11 hospitals that are members of the Ohio Osteopathic Hospital Association, and the Ohio University Heritage College of Osteopathic Medicine (OU-HCOM). .
+The OOA is a divisional society of the American Osteopathic Association.
+The OOA advocates for all osteopathic physicians in the state, as well as medical students attending Ohio University Heritage College of Osteopathic Medicine (OU-HCOM) and several hospitals which are institutional members.

 - To promote the public health of the people of Ohio;